shikokuchuo/nanonext/README.md

 #### Linux / Mac / Solaris

-Installation from source requires the C library ‘libnng’ along with its development headers.

-This is available in system package repositories as:

--   `libnng-dev` (deb)
--   `nng-devel` (rpm)
--   `nng` (Homebrew on MacOS)

-A system installation of ‘libnng’ in the standard filesystem locations will be detected and used if possible.

-Otherwise, the latest release version of ‘libnng’ will be downloaded and built from source automatically during package installation (note: this requires ‘cmake’).
+Installation from source requires ‘cmake’.
+A pre-release version of ‘libnng’ 1.6.0 (722bf46) is downloaded and built automatically during package installation.

+Setting `Sys.setenv(NANONEXT_SYS=1)` will cause installation to attempt use of a system ‘libnng’ installed in `/usr/local` instead.
+This allows use of a custom build of ‘libnng’ (722bf46 or newer).

+System ‘libnng’ installations are not used by default as versions currently in system repositories are not new enough to support nanonext
+\>= 0.5.1.

 #### Windows

-Pre-built libraries (for i386 / x64 / x64-UCRT) are automatically
-downloaded during the package installation process.
+Pre-built ‘libnng’ 1.6.0 (722bf46) libraries are downloaded automatically during the package installation process.

 #### TLS Support

-If system installations of ‘libnng’ and ‘libmbedtls’ development headers are detected in the same location, it is assumed that NNG was built with TLS support (using Mbed TLS) and TLS support is configured appropriately.
+If a system installation of Mbed TLS ‘libmbedtls’ is detected in the standard filesystem locations, NNG will link against this and be built with TLS support.

-Otherwise, the environment variable `Sys.setenv(NANONEXT_TLS=1)` may be set prior to installation if:
+The environment variable `Sys.setenv(NANONEXT_TLS=1)` may also be set prior to installation to enable TLS support if ‘libmbedtls’ is installed in a non-standard location.

--   system installations of ‘libnng’ (built with TLS support) and ‘libmbedtls’ are in different locations; or
--   there is a system installation of ‘libmbedtls’ but not ‘libnng’ - in which case nanonext will download and build the latest release of ‘libnng’ against this.

-#### Development Version

-For the development version (to become the next CRAN release), the installation behaviour changes in the following way:

--   A specific pre-release version of ‘libnng’ 1.6.0 (722bf46) will be downloaded and built from source automatically during package installation (requiring ‘cmake’).
--   Windows libraries are still available pre-built (also updated to 1.6.0 pre-release).
--   Mbedtls is still detected automatically if installed in the standard filesystem locations, or if the `NANONEXT_TLS` environment variable is specified.

-This is as nanonext now depends on a feature not present in prior releases of ‘libnng’, including those currently available in system repositories.

-If you prefer to build your own version of ‘libnng’ (722bf46 or newer), specify the environment variable `Sys.setenv(NANONEXT_SYS=1)` prior to package installation:

--   attempts to use a system ‘libnng’ installed in /usr/local instead of the download and build process.

 ### Links